Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-vamsikopparthi24/README.md

     docker cp resourcemanager:/opt/hadoop-3.2.1/share/hadoop/mapreduce/output/ shared-folder/output/
     ```
 3. Commit and push to your repo so that we can able to see your output

+## Challenges faced and Solutions
+##### 1. Challenge:
+The hadoop jar command fails with an error like "ClassNotFoundException: com.example.Controller".
+##### Solution:
+Ensure that your JAR file contains the compiled class files for Controller, WordMapper, and WordReducer.
+If missing, rebuild your project using Maven: mvn clean package

+##### 2.Challenge:
+Unable to connect to the ResourceManager container due to an incorrect or missing container name.
+##### Solution:
+Use docker ps to check the exact container name before running: docker exec -it resourcemanager /bin/bash

+##### 3.Challenge:
+HDFS operations such as directory creation or file copying fail with errors like "No such file or directory" or "Permission denied".
+##### Solution:
+Ensure that HDFS is running correctly by executing:hadoop fs -ls /

+## Sample Input & Output

+#### Input Format:
+Hello world
+Hello Hadoop
+Hadoop is powerful
+Hadoop is used for big data

+#### Expected Output:
+Hadoop 3
+Hello 2
+is 2
+used 1
+for 1
+big 1
+data 1
+powerful 1
+world 1